wmkouw/actinf-oscillator/README.md

 # actinf-oscillator

-Design of an oscillator position controller using active inference
+Design of an oscillator position controller using active inference.